 }

-A generic function to perform a GET from a service looks like the code in Listing 13.7:
+A generic function to perform a GET from a service looks like the code in Listing 13.12.
+This code is part of the APIClient class, which we saved as the APIClient.swift file.

+Listing 13-12.
+Generic function to perform a GET

 func getData (service: APIService, id: String!=nil, urlSuffix: NSArray!=nil, params: [String:String]!=[:]) {